IB5k/component-schema-blog/README.md

 If you’re not already familiar with Stuart Sierra’s excellent [component](https://github.com/stuartsierra/component) library, you’re missing out on a powerful system abstraction for runtime dependency management.
 By compartmentalizing code into components, we can make relationships between different parts of code explicit.
 While this is great, it can be unclear exactly what function a dependency provides, and components must often know too much about their dependencies.

-A complete repo of the code in this post is [available here](https://github.com/IB5k/component-schema-blog).

-# Prismatic Schema

 Prismatic’s [schema](https://github.com/Prismatic/schema) library provides utilities for validating the shape of data structures at runtime.

 In the case of component systems, we can use schemas to both document and validate systems at various points in their lifecycle.
+[Component Schema](https://github.com/IB5k/component-schema) provides tools for integrating schema into component systems.
+In this post, we'll walk through some of the rationale, implementation, and benefits.

+A complete repo of the code in this post is [available here](https://github.com/IB5k/component-schema-blog).

-Let's modify the database example from [component](https://github.com/stuartsierra/component#user-content-creating-components) to connect to a [Datomic](http://www.datomic.com/) database
+Let's modify the database example from [component](https://github.com/stuartsierra/component#user-content-creating-components) to connect to a [Datomic](http://www.datomic.com/) database.

+# Example System

 ```clojure
 ;; example/database.clj